inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 The CNMF-E algorithm outputs the spatial footprints and temporal activity of all cells identified during processing.
 An important distinction between Inscopix CNMF-E and CaImAn CNMF-E is that the temporal traces obtained using CaImAn CNMF-E are deconvolved using an autoregressive model while the default traces obtained from Inscopix CNMF-E are referred to as the raw traces, i.e. the traces prior to such deconvolution.
-The `deconvolve` parameter controls the type of traces produced by Inscopix CNMF-E (0: raw traces, 1: deconvolved traces).
+The `deconvolve` parameter controls the type of traces produced by Inscopix CNMF-E (0: raw traces, 1: deconvolved traces), allowing our algorithm to produce the desired type of traces.
 The temporal traces are also scaled differently between the two implementations.
 CaImAn CNMF-E traces are in terms of `dF` units whereas Inscopix CNMF-E allows the user to choose between `dF` and `dF over noise` as described below.